stevemussmann/BayesAss3-SNPs/README.md

 * The number of loci must now be specified using the -l command line option.
 Previously this was not a requirement.
 * I have added a file converter that will convert the two-line per sample Structure file format to immanc format in my file_converters repository (https://github.com/smussmann82/file_converters).
 In full disclosure, this converter has not been robustly tested.

+## Citing BA3-SNPS

+All credit for the BayesAss algorithm goes to the original authors.
+Please cite: G.A.
+Wilson and B. Rannala 2003.
+Bayesian inference of recent migration rates using multilocus genotypes.
+Genetics 163: 1177-1191.

+A manuscript is currently in preparation that will serve as a citation for BA3-SNPS.
+Once published, it should be cited in addition to the Wilson and Rannala (2003) paper.

 ## List of changes:
 2018-06-03:
 * Added install command to makefile.
 * Updated installation instructions.
+* Updated program banner

 2018-03-30:
 * Added a warning message for when a data file contains no data for any individuals at one locus.